jonasoesch/p9/paper.md

 #### Screen size

-To exclude effects that would result in differences in layout and element size, the experiment was designed for a fixed viewport size of 1280px × 720px.
+To exclude effects that would result from differences in layout and element size, the experiment was designed for a fixed viewport size of 1280px × 720px.
 Participants with viewports that were smaller than this were blocked from the experiment.

 #### Browser capability

-Equally, participants with browsers that did not support the technologies we used for the animated transitions were blocked from participating in the experiment.
+Equally, participants with browsers that did not support the technologies we used for the animated transitions were blocked from the experiment.
 This had the positive side-effect of equally blocking slower browsers.

-#### Performance

-For each mini-story viewed by a participant the drawing mean drawing performance was calculated.
-Participants with a drawing performance of less than 20fps were excluded from the analysis.

 #### Age

-In the final survey we asked the participants about their age to better understand the diversity of population that was participating in the experiment.
+In the final survey we asked the participants about their age to better understand the diversity of the population that was participating in the experiment.

 #### Gender

-We equally asked the participants about their gender in the final survey to help us understand how divers our population was.
+We equally asked the participants about their gender in the final survey to help us understand how diverse our population was.

 #### Level of education

-Also asked in the final survey, this would be a rough proxy for visualization understanding.
+Also asked in the final survey, this would act as a rough proxy for visualization understanding.
 We assumed certain outliers might potentially be explained by a low level of education.

 #### Vision